Making Live TV Feel Like Streaming

 Playback

-Enable the user for a seamless watching experience of recorded serial content (TV shows)
+Give users a seamless way to watch recorded serial content (TV shows)

 We Think That

-Users have a hard time watching the piece of content they want because we offer a limited way of Browse and finding it
+Users have a hard time watching the piece of content they want because we offer a limited way of browsing and finding it

 Which is Why